Selling and transferring of Belgian Real Estate

 INDIRECT SALE

-When a private individual (and possibly their family) owns shares in a Belgian company representing more than 25% of the capital, the realized capital gain is taxable if the buyer is a legal person established outside the European Economic Area (EEA).
+When a private individual (and possibly their family) owns shares in a Belgian company and sells them, the realized capital gain is taxable if the buyer is a legal person established outside the European Economic Area (EEA) and if, at any time during the five years preceding the sale, those shares represented more than 25% of the rights in the company whose shares are being sold.
 The capital gain is then subject to the so-called "capital gains tax for the sale of a substantial interest".
 The tax rate is 16.5%, to be increased with the municipal tax.

 No VAT is due on the sale of shares.